 Using a leaf blower will spread the ash further, slowing the cleanup and spreading harmful particles around.

-Gently brush off your car with a soft brush in an area away from doors and windows to your home when winds are calm.
+Gently brush off your car with a soft brush when winds are calm.
+Do so away from doors and windows if you can.

-- For the exterior of your car, use a soft brush to gently wipe the ash off your car.
-For ash on the ground, use a vacuum that contains a filter, a bag and hose (we recommend a HEPA vacuum if you have one) to vacuum up as much of the ash particles as possible.
+- For the exterior of your car, use a soft brush to gently wipe the ash off your car without scratching your paint.
+You could also use a soft towel.
+For ash on the ground, use a vacuum that contains a filter, a bag and hose (we recommend a HEPA vacuum if you have one) to vacuum up as much of the ash residue as possible.

 - Afterwards, carefully dispose of the vacuum bag of ash by placing it in a sealed trash bag and then putting it into a trash can outdoors to prevent spreading the particles into your home.